KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 KeyboardKit helps you create custom keyboard extensions with Swift and SwiftUI.
-It extends Apple's native APIs and provides you with a lot more functionality.

-KeyboardKit lets you create keyboards that mimic native iOS keyboards in a few lines of code.
+KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
+It lets you create keyboards that mimic native iOS keyboards with just a few lines of code.

 <p align="center">
     <img src ="Resources/Demo.gif" width=450 />